xi/datahorror/content/office/desk/address-book/_index.md

     <input required pattern="D-B-E-C-A" placeholder="A-B-C-D-E" maxlength="9">
   </label>
   <p class="form-if-incorrect">That's not it.</p>
   <p class="form-if-correct">Well done!
-A scrap of paper falls out of the address book, with the following word written on it: GOOD.
-Make a note of it.</p>
+A scrap of paper falls out of the address book, with the following word written on it: <strong>GOOD</strong>.
+Make a note of it!</p>
   <button>Check</button>
 </form>